What is an IoT SIM card?

 floLIVE offers advanced 5G network solutions, both privately and over the cloud, and a full suite of global cellular connectivity services for IoT use cases. floLIVE operates floNET – a one-of-a-kind Global Connectivity Service designed and built especially for IoT.
 With floNET, enterprises can enjoy seamless global connectivity for their connected devices.

-At freeeway, we offer two pricing and two pooling options to provide you with the product that is right for you.
+At freeeway, we offer two pricing and two pooling options to provide you with the right IoT SIM Card for the UK or wherever in the world connectivity is required.

 Pricing Options: